brejeshb/G6T6-WAD2/README.md

 - Recycling Impact Dashboard
 - Leaderboard
 - Forest
+    - to access the button to earn points, create an account with admin anywhere in its name
 - Education hub (Quizzes + Videos)
 - Item Identifier / Recycling Bin Map